ArtArtArtArt/KMSVault/1EvergreenNotes/Government loan explained.md

 ## [33:50](https://www.youtube.com/?yinotetimestamp=2030)

-That is why everyone is holding dollars and euros - these economies are very divercified.
+That is why everyone is holding dollars and euros - these economies are very diversified.
-They are syable yes, but divercification is more important.
+They are stable yes, but diversification is more important.
 The swiss is stable but very small.

 ## [38:07](https://www.youtube.com/?yinotetimestamp=2287)